How To Make Thai-Style Milk Tea - With a Twist!

-As Thai food became familiar throughout North America, so did Thai iced tea.
-To distinguish Thai Milk Tea from an iced Americano with milk - for example - Thai chefs started spiking the drink with bright orange food coloring (the same one, it is said, used in Kraft macaroni and cheese), adding a heavy dose of spices to distinguish it from a standard American iced latte, and including tons more sugar.
-Thus, Thai iced tea was born.
+As Thai food became familiar throughout North America, so did Thai-style tea.
+To distinguish Thai Milk Tea from an Americano with milk, for example, Thai chefs started spiking the drink with bright orange food coloring (the same one, it is said, used in Kraft macaroni and cheese), adding a heavy dose of spices to distinguish it from a standard American iced latte, and including tons more sugar.

-Over the years, the distinction of its taste has moved away from its obvious orange hue, with healthier and cleaner options, and here at Firebelly tea, we have the perfect twist on this classic.
+Over the years, the distinction of its taste has caused a move away from the orange hue and to healthier and cleaner options.
+And we have the perfect twist on this favourite.

-If you create this recipe, make sure to tag us in your creations @firebellytea on Instagram.
+If you try this recipe, be sure to tag @firebellytea on Instagram or TikTok.

 Ingredients